Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

 — Rodric Anthony Johnson

-Written In the previous article, The Truth About Blacks and the Curse of Cain: Origins, regarding the curse of Cain, are the origins of the teaching in The Church of Jesus Christ of Latter-day Saints.
-The Church was not the only mostly White religion that taught along the lines of a curse on Blacks due to being the descendants of Cain; however, it was the only church claiming to be the Lord's Restored Church at the time.
-The implication is that such a teaching would be considered fact by practicing Latter-day Saints.
+Written In the previous article "Black Skin, Curse of Cain, and Church of Jesus Christ" is the origin of the teaching regarding the curse of Cain in The Church of Jesus Christ of Latter-day Saints.
+The Church was not the only mostly White religion that taught along the lines of a curse on Blacks of African ancestry due to being the descendants of Cain.
+It, however, was the only church claiming to be the Lord's Restored Church at the time.
+The implication is that such a teaching would be considered fact by practicing Latter-day Saints, especially if prophets and apostles taught it.

-Darius Gray and Marvin Perkins have undertaken a cultural approach to refute the centuries-old attitudes and myths relating to Blacks in the scriptures and unofficial Restored Church theological perspective.
-Latter-day Saints have standard works including the Bible, The Book of Mormon, The Pearl of Great Price and the Doctrine and Covenants.
+Darius Gray and Marvin Perkins undertake a cultural approach to refute the centuries-old attitudes and myths relating to Blacks in the scriptures and unofficial Restored Church theological perspective.
+Latter-day Saints have standard works including the Bible, The Book of Mormon, The Pearl of Great Price, and the Doctrine and Covenants.
 Gray and Perkins use these records and their intellectual prowess in a collection of DVD's called Blacks in the Scriptures.

 Darius Gray & Marvin Perkins